Revised September 24, 2019

 - Names of all collaborators and their instruments (pianist, chamber musicians, etc.)

 ALL students are required to submit a program to the Marketing and Communications Manager, either via the Student Recital Publicity Request Form or by email.
-The Marketing and Communications Manager will prepare the program in the department's template and will send to the student and their faculty advisor for approval before printing.
+The Marketing and Communications Manager will prepare the program in the department's template.
 DMA and PhD students may opt to create their own programs for lecture-recitals ONLY.
 If a student opts to create their own program, they must work with the Marketing and Communications Manager to include any required text in their program.

-Exact program information does not have to be included when submitting the Student Recital Publicity Request Form, but must be received at least two weeks prior to your recital date.
+Exact program information does not have to be included when submitting the Student Recital Publicity Request Form, but must be received at least two weeks prior to your recital date and be a final approved version.
 Students must include the following when submitting program information:

 - Titles of pieces (include all diacritical marks, italicization, opus numbers, etc.)